 F-22 Raptor Flight Critical Systems

 The F-22 Raptor was built with better reliability and maintainability than any military fighter in history.
 This helps ensure operational flexibility into the future.
 Maintainers were included early in the design process for the F-22 and they quickly established a strong foothold.
 To improve maintenance turnaround, the maintainers insisted on extensive self diagnostics and built-in testing capability for the various subsystems.
 As a result, virtually every piece of hardware in the aircraft either does its own health checks or reports when it has failed.
 There are more than 15,000 fault reports that can be made on the basic engine and airframe and another 15,000 fault reports available for the avionics.
 Most of these are low-level fault reports that do not result in warnings, cautions or advisories to the pilot or degrade the operation of the F-22.
 It was reasoned that if the airplane knew so much about itself, then that capability could be leveraged to help the maintainer and the pilot.
-This increased reliability and maintainability pays off in dollars, because it will require less manpower to fix the aircraft and consequently less airlift is required to support a deployed squadron.
+This increased reliability and maintainability pays off in dollars, because it would require less manpower to fix the aircraft and consequently less airlift is required to support a deployed squadron.
 Additionally, reduced maintenance support provides the benefit of reduced life-cycle cost and the ability to operate more efficiently from prepared or dispersed operating locations.

 The Vehicle Management System (VMS) provides integrated flight and propulsion control.

 The VMS enables the pilot to aggressively and safely maneuver the F-22 to its maximum capabilities.

 The system includes hardware, such as the control stick, throttle, rudder pedals and actuators, air data probes, accelerometers, leading edge flap drive actuators, and the primary flight control actuators.
 The VMS also encompasses the software that controls these devices.